 During her time at Carteret, Daniel used the Watermark platform to encourage success among struggling students.
 She appreciated the ability to tailor the software to each student’s and school’s needs and added that through Watermark, success coaches and counselors could “track the students and the communication from all campus stakeholders in seconds.”

-Montgomery Community College in Troy, North Carolina, takes great pride in its graduation and transfer rate of 70 percent.
+Montgomery Community College in Troy, North Carolina, takes great pride in its graduation and transfer rate.

 “Witnessing a student be successful is one of the most rewarding aspects of working in education,” said Diana Sanchez, leader of Counseling & Disability Services at Montgomery.
 “The Watermark early alert system is a tremendous asset in helping us increase student success.”